 Female Urinary Incontinence Specialist in Akron, Ohio

 Dr. Apostolis is a double board-certified UroGyn that specializes in the treatment of urinary incontinence.
 The unique approach at Summit Urogynecology is designed to offer a relaxed, private and comfortable atmosphere.
 The first step to better pelvic health begins with an evaluation by a qualified physician.
 Summit Urogynecology offers services for women throughout Summit County and Northeast Ohio.
-Call (330) 953-3414 to schedule an appointment at our Urogynecology office in Fairlawn or Poland, OH today!
+Call (330) 953-3414 to schedule an appointment at our Urogynecology clinic in Fairlawn or Poland, OH today!

 What is Female Urinary Incontinence?

 Urinary incontinence is a condition where there is loss of control in managing the flow of urine from your body.

 Approximately 17 million women in the U.S. encounter urinary incontinence in their lifetime.
 This condition can occur in women between the ages of 18 and 60 and beyond and is usually a result of the urethra not being closed tightly to keep urine in the bladder.
 Symptoms vary from:

 - an inability to prevent leaking urine when exercising or other involuntary actions such as coughing or sneezing